A Beautiful Boardwalk with Terrific Views in Ocean City, Maryland

 Mike & I were impressed with the cleanliness and upkeep of the boardwalk.
 We both agreed that the views were outstanding.
 Visiting during the off season had its pluses and minuses.
 On the bright side, the weather was cooler and the crowds were virtually non existent.
 Unfortunately, fewer crowds also meant many closed restaurants and rides.
 We were a bit disappointed on missing out on the Ferris Wheel ride, nevertheless, we still enjoyed the great views and beautiful biking weather.

 A walk or ride along this easy 2.25 mile path is the perfect opportunity to explore all the unique boardwalk restaurants, shops, and activities.
 There are numerous benches and snack shops along the way if you need to refuel or take a break.
 Take some time to admire the magnificent scenery with a stroll along the soft sand.
 Beach cruisers and surreys are available to rent by the hour.
 Note: During the hectic summer months, bikes are only allowed during certain hours.
 Be sure to check the signs.

 Stroll the beach

 The waters here are pretty cold for swimming (especially during the spring and early summer months!), but nice enough for a casual barefoot stroll.
 The sand is smooth with barely any shells.
 All in all, a nicely maintained, clean beach – absolutely beautiful!

 Jolly Roger Amusement Park

-Seafood lovers will have their choice amongst dozens of restaurants and cafes, many of which have beautiful outdoor patios facing the coast.
+Seafood lovers will have their choice amongst dozens of restaurants and cafes, many of which feature beautiful outdoor patios facing the water.
 Most of the restaurants seem to offer unlimited lunch and/or dinner seafood buffet specials.
 I recommend venturing a block off the boardwalk to enjoy a healthy, delicious lunch at Malia’s Cafe, a hidden local gem.

 A delicious hummus-veggie wrap at Malia’s